Sewing machine operators

 Save Image

 Data on higher education choices for Sewing machine operators from The Department of Education and Census Bureau.
-The most common major for Sewing machine operators is Business but the most specialized major according to RCA in 2021 were Human Sciences.
+The most common major for Sewing machine operators is Business but the most specialized major according to RCA in 2024 were MILITARY SCIENCE, LEADERSHIP AND OPERATIONAL ART.

-Among the necessary skills for Sewing machine operators, Monitoring stands, but the revealed comparative advantage (RCA) shows that Sewing machine operators need more than the average amount of Operation and Control.
+Among the necessary skills for Sewing machine operators, Monitoring stands, but the revealed comparative advantage (RCA) shows that Sewing machine operators need more than the average amount of Quality Control Analysis.

 Majors